By Olivia Brown

 The COVID-19 pandemic has caused a huge transformation in all areas of society.
 It is unclear whether things that were once familiar will return to a pre-COVID-19 form.
 One of these things is the UK’s healthcare system.
 A recent article by The Institute of Cancer Research said that around 2.5 million cancer tests or treatments have been missed because of COVID-19.
 Likewise, the infection control measures in place have caused the health service to only operate at 60% capacity, health experts say a waiting list of 10 million people by Christmas is likely.
 Backed-up surgeries, treatments and appointments raises the question of how the healthcare system will be able to re-stabilise and restore 100% capacity.
 Over the COVID-19 period, Royal College of General Practitioners reported more online assessments were carried out leading the proportion of face-to-face GP appointments to drop from 70% to 23%, leading the question of whether technologies will play a crucial role in re-stabilising the NHS.
 This insight report looks into the trends within new technologies and UK healthcare over the past decade.

-Using AMPLYFI’s DataVoyant™ platform, an analysis was carried out to establish the relationship between UK healthcare and new tech.
+Using AMPLYFI’s AI-driven research platform, an analysis was carried out to establish the relationship between UK healthcare and new tech.
 An analysis of thousands of open-source documents was produced, including documents from academic journals, news reports, institution press releases, policy and governmental reports.
-DataVoyant™ can impartially quantify the significance of different topics and themes and also assess their contribution to changes in topic trends.
-See the final paragraph for a breakdown of the analysis process.
+AMPLYFI’s platform can impartially quantify the significance of different topics and themes and also assess their contribution to changes in topic trends.

-AMPLYFI’s DataVoyant™ can also provide an assessment of how a topic’s significance fluctuates over time.
+AMPLYFI’s platform can also provide an assessment of how a topic’s significance fluctuates over time.
 Although the discussion of new tech’s ability to transform the healthcare system isn’t new, between 2010 and 2015 the significance of new tech in healthcare was significantly lower.
 Figure 2 shows how new technologies, such as Artificial Intelligence and the Internet of Things have exploded within the healthcare industry.
-DataVoyant™ can also pick out the most significant individuals within topics and also what type of documents make up the corpus.
+Our tool is also able to pick out the most significant individuals within topics and also what type of documents make up the corpus.
 For instance, between 2010 and 2015 a higher proportion of documents consisted of academic papers interested in complex questions of ethics, cost-effectiveness, trials and interventions.

 Generally, there has been a steady growth in the significance of new technologies and healthcare as figure 3 shows.
 The topic ‘Health Technology Assessment’ has an interesting peak in 2017.
 This is due to Google DeepMind and the Royal Free London NHS Foundation Trust debating the NHS’ use of Google’s DeepMind platform for detecting health risks by analysing mobile app data and medical images collected from NHS patients.
 Since 2015, there also has been a change in the type of individuals identified as most significant.
 While there has been an increase in academic interest in the area, more political discussions have occurred too, meaning political heavyweights begin to be more heavily recognised.
 Since 2015, Jeremy Hunt, Matt Hancock and Theresa May have shot up in significance.
 As well as individuals such as Simon Stevens, a British health manager and public policy analyst and Mark Walport, the chief executive of UK Research and Innovation.
 Supporting the theme that new tech has been discussed in more practicable terms since 2015, the British parliament also pledged £250 million for NHS artificial intelligence.